Brazil Tours

 Discover rich cultures and spectacular colonial architecture as you step back in time in the World Heritage city of Salvador or in the alluring beach-side town of Parati.
 Take a safari through the Pantanal wetlands or visit a rainforest lodge to encounter Brazil’s amazing wildlife, from jaguars and caiman to giant anteaters and many species of monkey.

-Considered one of the world’s most beautiful cities, Rio is renowned for its creative, vibrant culture of music and dance, its cafes, nightlife, and stunning beaches.
+Considered one of the world’s most beautiful cities, Rio is renowned for its vibrant culture of music and dance, cafes, nightlife and stunning beaches.

 Ilha Grande is an idyllic island covered in rainforest, with pristine beaches and charming fishing villages.

-Located amidst a stunning coastal landscape, Parati has some of the finest 18th century architecture in Brazil.
+Located amidst a stunning coastal landscape, UNESCO World Heritage Parati has some of the finest 18th century architecture in Brazil.

 Iguassu Falls